 We refer to languages with only one effect as singly-effectful.
 These include languages where effects can be captured by either a monad or a comonad.
 However, capturing effects in either way requires linguistic assumptions beyond having effectful programs.
 The core linguistic assumption of singly-effectful programs is that some programs are effectful, while others are pure.
-To denote this, we write $p: \tau_1 \to \tau_2$ when p is a pure program with input type τ_1 and output type τ_2 , and we write $p: \tau_1 \stackrel{\varepsilon}{\to} \tau_2$ when p is effectful.
-The pure programs form a sublanguage of the effectful language, meaning we can always consider a pure program $p: \tau_1 \to \tau_2$ as an effectful program $p: \tau_1 \stackrel{\varepsilon}{\to} \tau_2$.
-The fact that pure programs form a sublanguage, rather than just a subset of programs, means that pure programs are closed under composition and that the identity programs are pure.
+To denote this, we write $p : \tau_1 \rightarrow \tau_2$ when p is a pure program with input type τ_1 and output type τ_2 , and we write $p : \tau_1 \rightarrow \tau_2$ when p is effectful.
+The pure programs form a sublanguage of the effectful language, meaning we can always consider a pure program $p : \tau_1 \rightarrow \tau_2$ as an effectful programs, means that pure programs are closed under composition and that the identity programs are pure.
 Similarly, the effectful programs are also closed under composition, and the effectful identity is the same as the pure identity.
 We call any language that admits at least the rules in Figure 4 "effectful."

 Note that Comp could intuitively be considered singly-effectful.
-We might consider any Comp programs that never need the Error rule pure, while those that do are effectful.
-Alternatively, we might consider any Comp programs that never need the Weakening rule pure, while those that do are effectful.
+We might consider any Comp programs that never need the ERROR rule pure, while those that do are effectful.
+Alternatively, we might consider any Comp programs that never need the WEAKENING rule pure, while those that do are effectful.
 We could even consider a Comp program pure only if it is pure under both definitions, and effectful if it is effectful under either.
 In order to formalize this intuition, we would have to consider languages where types are actually typing contexts, such as those used in Comp.
 This requires the extra structure of monoidal categories [Bénabou 1963; Mac Lane 1963] or multicategories [Lambek 1969; Leinster 1998].
 This generalization is straightforward, but requires much technical detail, so we do not present it here.